 advisor focuses Professor

 among (not hands-on programme

 amongst) high-calibre real-world

 cooperative leading-edge RSVP - no full

-coordinator, coordinates (the learnt (learned is acceptable in stops between letters
+coordinator, coordinates (the OED also accepts learnt (learned is acceptable in some instances, stops between letters School-wide

-OED also accepts the use of these three words with some instances, but learnt is preferred) School-wide (Capital 'S'when talking about LBS)
+the use of these three words with a hyphen, but we but learnt is preferred) (Capital 'S'when talking about LBS)

-a hyphen, but we rarely employ it) lifelong startup (noun)
+rarely employ it) lifelong startup (noun)

-crosscultural lunchtime start-up (adjective
+crosscultural lunchtime start-up (adjective)

-cutting-edge multicultural viewpoints
+cutting-edge multicultural multinational viewpoints website

-eCommerce multinational website

-fintech no one whom
+eCommerce no one whom

+fintech

 first-hand not-for-profit world-class

 focused online world-leading

 focusing organisation

--ise spellings
+3 postgraduate

-Use organise, specialise not organize, specialize.
+- ise spellings Use organise , specialise not organize, specialize.

-Foreign words

-Should be in italics except for proper names or where they are considered to have been anglicised.
+Foreign words Should be in italics except for proper names or where they are considered to have been anglicised.